Any time that I spin along the road towards the Sally Gap in Wicklow, I tend to get a little feeling that I’m the last person left on earth.

 Stop 5.
 Glenmacnass Waterfall

-Our second last stop on the Sally Gap Drive is Glenmacnass Waterfall.
+Our second last stop on the Sally Gap Cycle / Drive is Glenmacnass Waterfall.
 As you drive along Military Road, keep an eye out for a car park on your right.
 Pull in here and hop out.

 You should immediately be greeted by the sound of a stream.
 Walk along Military Road (stay tight to the little grassy verge and keep an ear out for oncoming cars) for around 40 seconds and the waterfall will come into view.